uniquehash/ReviewSheets/DeveloperLogs/16May.md

 				Comment: primitive gate
 			```
 	* basic logic gates
-		* not gate
+		* Not gate
 			* also known as a "converter"
 			* single input
 			* turns input from 0 to 1
 			```
-				Name: not
+				Name: Not
 				Inputs: in
 				Outputs: out
 				Function: if in=0 then out=1 else out=0